thezelus/dogTracker/AppDetails.md

 ###Todo list###
 [ ] Add more tests both unit and integration

 [ ] Use Redis as an in-memory datastore

 [ ] Protocol buffers for model generation

-[ ] Re-engineer frontend to make it more responseive
+[ ] Re-engineer frontend to make it more responsive

 [ ] Increase familiarity with Spring annotations

 [ ] Replace random motion model with pedestrian simulation model for generation of simulation data